- Articles on Barney Oldfield

 Image of The Week

 A 1917 National Motor Vehicle Company brochure offers an interesting suggestion that the Indianapolis Motor Speedway was first conceived by its four founders (Carl Fisher, Frank Wheeler, Art Newby and James Allison) in November 1905 at the Indiana State Fairgrounds horse track.
-The image below appears on the cover of the brochure and depicts the four founders huddled around a bonfire brainstorming.
+The image below appears on the cover of the brochure and depicts the four founders huddled around a bonfire brainstorming as a 24-hour record attempt droned on.
 The reality is that the concept had probably already been on Carl Fisher's mind for some time prior.
-But this story has romance, and it may well be that it was on this occasion that Carl had, for the first time, his three colleagues together to discuss his brainstorm.
-If so, it was a critical moment in setting the wheels into motion for the creation of the Indianapolis Motor Speedway.
+If the story is true, it was a critical moment in setting the wheels into motion for the creation of the Indianapolis Motor Speedway.
+Based on my research I believe the meeting did take place but initially did not believe Wheeler was included as he was the outlier among the four - Fisher had a much more well-established relationship with Newby and Allison dating back to their bicycle racing days of the 1890's.
+However, I recently came across an article associating Fisher with Wheeler in the spring of 1906 so know I see it as highly plausible that Wheeler was present at that November 1905 meeting with the other founders.